-Material matters Risks Opportunities Actions Challenging economic environment where our customer are based from, the difficulty of constant pressures being exerted to meet This creates opportunities for the Bank to act as a preferred secure platform bridging the Africa-Asia financial hubs.
-It allows the Bank to further invest and develop new, innovative products as the market has become more dynamic and makes room for new products in the different market segments.
-Regular changes in regulatory guidelines in Mauritius and other jurisdictions with recent The banking systems around the world and including our local regulations are getting more resilient through more robust frameworks and operating guidelines.
+Material matters Risks Opportunities Actions Challenging economic environment This creates opportunities for the Bank to act as a preferred secure platform bridging the Africa-Asia financial hubs.
+It allows the Bank to further invest and develop new, innovative products as the market has become more dynamic and makes room for new products in the different market segments. · Regular changes in regulatory guidelines in Mauritius and other jurisdictions with recent The banking systems around the world and including our local regulations are getting more resilient through more robust frameworks and operating guidelines.
 Ensuring we are abiding and investing in tools and new procedures as per requirements of the new guidelines.
-Operational Challenges , This puts the Bank in a dynamic operating mode, ensuring that the processes and procedures are in place to meet the demand in the challenging banking environment.
+Operational Challenges Implementation of the right set of processes and operational framework to conduct its banking and non-banking activities in a more efficient manner and provide customers with services to its best capabilities.
+This puts the Bank in a dynamic operating mode, ensuring that the processes and procedures are in place to meet the demand in the challenging banking environment.
 The Bank has the framework in place to increase market share.
 The Bank is under constant review for changes and to enhance its processing efficiency.
 Various reviews are done by external parties where the Bank is taking appropriate actions to improve its operations and processes.

 Material matters Risks Opportunities Actions Existing IT Platforms Various suppliers of systems for each department which needs interfacing between these systems.
 The Bank sees it as an opportunity to interface all these systems.
 It has already invested in top platforms in different areas and through their integration it aims to enhance efficiency and customer satisfaction. to improve and we have one of the best banking Digital Transformation Technology Investment risk associated with the right technology for the coming generation of customers and fulfilling the current gaps.
-Technology is an area that can create multiple competitive advantages provided the right technology mix is used with a customer-centric approach.
-Cyber security , , , As technology evolves, secured platforms provide a competitive edge to the Bank while introducing new ways of serving customers.
+Technology is an area that can create multiple competitive advantages provided the right technology mix is used with a customer-centric approach. , Cyber security As technology evolves, secured platforms provide a competitive edge to the Bank while introducing new ways of serving customers.
 Several upgrades and firewall on our IT systems are performed.
 The Bank ensures updated and a robust secured platform for its clients and employees.

 Material matters Risks Opportunities Actions Fight against financial crime Financial crime has been a material threat to banks around the globe leading to compliance and reputational risks.
 Building an environment for clean operations will attract customers and investors and as such grow the Bank into a desired and trusted partner for clients. place.
-The Bank has invested in new tools and Fair dealing Non-observance of fair dealing policies leads to compliance and reputational risks.
-With the assurance that the Bank operates in a fair and transparent manner, we aim to build relationships based on trust with our clients.
+The Bank has invested in new tools and Fair dealing With the assurance that the Bank operates in a fair and transparent manner, we aim to build relationships based on trust with our clients.
 This will ultimately have positive impact on the customer acquisition and retention cost.
 Responsible financing only for appropriate activities and purposes.
 Having a sound lending structure will attract investments.
 Improving quality of assets at a consistent growth rate ultimately brings higher shareholders value. processes and procedures for the assessment of